 The American Cocker Spaniel is slightly smaller than its English cousin and in both breeds the females are slightly smaller than the males.

 The ideal height for the American Cocker, both male and female, ranges between 35.5 cm (14") and 38 cm (15") at the shoulder, but an allowance of plus or minus 1.26 cm (0.5") is acceptable for both sexes.

 Specifically, the ideal height for the male dog is between 37 and 38 cms and for bitches it ranges between 35.5 and 37cms.

 Generally, an adult American male dog should weigh between 11 and 13 kg (24 and 28 lbs) and the adult females usually weigh slightly less because they're smaller.

 If you'd like more information on the American breed, you'll find what you're looking for on the American Cocker Spaniel Club's website.

 The ideal height for an English Cocker Spaniel dog is between 39 cm and 41 cm; (15-16") and for the bitch, it should be between 38 cm and 39 cm (15-15.5") tall.

-Their recommend weight falls somewhere between 12 and 14.5 kg, and because the bitches are usually smaller than the males they tend to weight a little less too.
+Their recommended weight falls somewhere between 12 and 14.5 kg, and because the bitches are usually smaller than the males, they tend to weight a little less too.